ChGol/BankTraining/README.md

 ####Hi,

-####This is my training project with spring technology.
+####This is my training project in spring technology based on Maven.
 It is a very simple bank simulation.

 ####There are some different branches to expose different tools and methods.